se58/nutanixworkshops/gettingstarted.rst

 - Launch **GitHub Desktop** and use the **Clone from Repository** supplying the **URL**

-- From here on I use Atom for content creation and GitHub Desktop to push the changes to the repository
+- From here I use Atom for content creation and GitHub Desktop to push the changes to the repository

 Adapting Content
 ++++++++++++++++